Particular/NServiceBus.AzureFunctions.InProcess.ServiceBus/README.md

 ## Running tests locally

-Test projects included in the solution rely on the environment variable `AzureWebJobsStorage` used by Azure Functions SDK.
+Test projects included in the solution rely on the environment variable `AzureWebJobsServiceBus` used by Azure Functions SDK.